allocate-app/allocate-docs/content/en/docs/why-build.md

 *The project is intended to be accessible and there are currently no plans to monetize Allocate.*

 If you would like to support the project financially, please notify [the author](mailto:jordan.clayton@torontomu.ca) so that they may set up an appropriate donation channel.
-With enough resources, Allocate can be distributed via official software channels.
+With sufficient resources, Allocate can be distributed via official software sources.